European clubs attack proposed FIFA reforms

-ZURICH A package of reforms proposed by FIFA to clean up the scandal-plagued governing body of football was angrily criticised on Friday by Europe's powerful clubs, who said it would increase frustration among the sport's stakeholders.
+ZURICH A package of reforms proposed by FIFA to clean up the scandal-plagued governing body of soccer was angrily criticized on Friday by Europe's powerful clubs, who said it would increase frustration among the sport's stakeholders.

 The European Club Association (ECA), which represents more than 200 clubs including top sides like Real Madrid, Barcelona and Bayern Munich, said its members were "not prepared to be further ignored" and were leaving "all options open."